Understand charger levels and features

 - What is the capacity of your existing electrical service panel (e.g., 100-Amp, 200-Amp, etc.)?
 Note that a 400-Amp service panel is considered an "uncommon upgrade".
 Learn more about electrical service extensions.

-- Is there a 240-volt circuit installed and available to be used?
+- Is there a 240V circuit installed and available to be used?

-- Is there room in the electrical service panel for a new 240-volt circuit breaker (it must be double-pole)?
+- Is there room in the electrical service panel for a new double-pole 240V circuit breaker?

 - Where will the charging station be installed?